-Market interest rates could remain flat and rise slowly towards the second half of the year.
-The Government is likely to increase its borrowing program to repay previously taken loans, and also spend on its proposed development programs of infrastructure and employment generation.
-Taking these factors into account the Fund is currently invested in short term Treasury bills, Repurchase Agreements and a mix of Securities issued by Corporate entities.
+Market interest rates could remain flat for most of the year as the Government crowds out the private sector, in an attempt to kick start the economy.
+The Government is likely to increase its borrowing program to repay earlier debt, and also spend on its proposed development programs of infrastructure and employment generation.
+Rates could rise slowly towards the second half of the year.
+Taking these factors into account, the Fund is currently invested in short term Treasury bills Repurchase Agreements and a mix of Securities issued by Corporate entities.
 The objective of the Fund is to provide liquidity and maximize returns for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.